mattjtodd/kafka-eventual-consistency/README.md

-# Using CQRS and Event Sourcing for Multiple Persistence Sink Eventual Consistency
+# Using Kafka for Multiple Persistence Sink & Eventual Consistency

 ### Installing and starting Kafka (Instructions for OSX only :))